 By James Constant

-James Constant is an MA candidate in East Asian Studies at Leiden University.
+James Constant is an intern at the Korea Economic Institute of America.
+He is an MA candidate in East Asian Studies at Leiden University.
 The views expressed here are the author’s alone.

 Picture from an article published in The Investor on July 10, 2017